fu4303/portfolio-robkendal/posts/create-a-static-website-rss-feed-with-next.js.md

    These can be expensive and require additional faff to set up and maintain.
 2. Generate the XML RSS feed on each request using Next's `getServerSideProps()`

-   This won't work for sites that are generated using the `yarn export` command.
+   This won't work for sites that are generated using the `next export` command.
 3. Generate a static XML RSS feed at build time using a separate Node script as part of the build process
    This is what we'll be doing in this article!